alaa-shubbak/self-supervised-model-for-construction-machines/README.md

-### under the motto of Machine Learning for better life for the humanity.
+### with the tagline "Machine learning for a better human life".

 # self-supervised-model-for-construction-machines